 Heart and lung expertise

-The hospital has more than 900 staff, five operating theatres and four catheter laboratories.
-It has 149 beds, including 44 dedicated to cardiac and thoracic surgery, 30 in the transplant unit, 42 for cardiology and 18 for adult intensive care.
+The hospital has more than 1,300 staff, five operating theatres and four catheter laboratories.
+Harefield Hospital has 168 beds, including beds for:

 The hospital is one of the largest and most experienced centres in the world for heart and lung transplants.
 It has jointly pioneered work in the development of ‘artificial hearts’ (also known as left ventricular assist devices or LVADs).

-At our dedicated Heart Attack Centre we deal with heart attack emergencies from outer north-west London, providing primary angioplasty in our specialist catheter laboratories.
-We believe our arrival-to-treatment time of 26 minutes is the fastest in Europe: speed of treatment has been shown to be crucial to survival in these cases.
+At our dedicated heart attack centre we deal with heart attack emergencies from outer north-west London, providing primary angioplasty in our specialist catheter laboratories.
+We believe our arrival-to-treatment time of 26 minutes is one of the fastest in Europe.
+Speed of treatment has been shown to be crucial to survival in these cases.

 Minimally invasive surgery

-We are also pioneering work in minimally invasive surgery: allowing some patients to undergo surgery through a small incision only, minimising the impact of the procedure.
+We are also pioneering work in minimally invasive surgery which allows some patients to undergo surgery through a small incision, minimising the impact of the procedure.

-The hospital is a major centre for the treatment of lung cancer, chest cancer and oesophagal cancers, and other chest surgery.
+The hospital is a major centre for the treatment of: